Bus Accident Statistics 2025

 Understanding Liability – Requirements of a Bus Driver

-The first step in figuring out who is at responsibility is understanding liability concerns.
+The first step in determining who is responsible is understanding liability concerns.
 Before operating a bus, a bus driver should be thoroughly licensed and well-trained.
 It takes the appropriate training to operate a shuttle bus, commercial bus, school bus, or any other kind of public bus.
 Bus drivers are accountable for the safety of their passengers, and if they are found at fault, they will also be held liable for any harm brought on by a bus accident.

 Simple Steps to Protect Your Rights after a Bus Accident

-The first and the most obvious step to take after a bus crash is filing a report.
+The first and most obvious step after a bus crash is to file a report.
 Reports should be filed with local law enforcement, like the sheriff’s department or the highway patrol.
-Obtaining detailed information from everyone involved in a bus accident is important as well.
+Obtaining detailed information from everyone involved in a bus accident is also important.
 Take pictures of the accident and any injuries that you or other passengers may have experienced.
 Never sign any document until you speak with your lawyer in order to avoid deceptive contracts.
-Seek out medical attention right way, and obtain copies of all medical records pertaining to the injuries received from a bus accident.
+Seek out medical attention right away, and obtain copies of all medical records pertaining to the injuries received from a bus accident.

 Bus Crash Examples

-Bus accidents, for both passengers on board and for other vehicles on the road, can be especially dangerous.
+Bus accidents can be especially dangerous for both passengers on board and other vehicles on the road.
 A bus, when it loses control, may become a massive metal projectile that can tear through almost anything in its path.

 Southern California Bus Crash

-In one case, which happened just last Sunday on February 3rd, 2013 on a southwest mountain road, a speeding bus rear-ended a sedan which caused the bus to flip and strike a pickup truck.
+In a 2013 accident on a southwest mountain road, a speeding bus rear-ended a sedan, causing the bus to flip and strike a pickup truck.
 At least eight people were killed, and another three dozen reported injuries.
 The bus, in this case, had been full of men, women, and children returning from a weekend ski trip.

 The southwest bus crash reportedly occurred less than 24 hours after another bus crash was reported on the east coast.